 IPv6 is increasingly common as more devices connect to the internet, from mobile phones to Smart TVs.
 And as more devices go online, there will be a growing demand for the universal adoption of IPv6.
-Right now, however, there are only a few VPNs with full IPv6 support.
+Right now, however, there are only a few VPNs with IPv6 support.
 In this guide we’ll examine the top IPv6 VPNs and also answer some frequently-asked-questions.

 What is IPv4 and IPv6?